JeansPanT/Denty/README.md

 - **Appointment Scheduling**: Schedule and manage patient appointments.
 - **Payments Tracking**: Record and manage payments from patients.
 - **Reports**: Generate reports related to patients, appointments, and payments.
+- **Feed**: Create responsive and creative pages that will reflect back on home page as blog cascades.
 - **Responsive Design**: Fully responsive UI, compatible with mobile devices.
 - **Error Handling**: Graceful handling of errors with a centralized `error.jsp` page.